Jean Balfour: Career and research

 Balfour is noted for her many contributions to forestry, conservation and land management.
 She held leadership roles with several organisations, societies and public bodies, and was active in many key decisions related to sustainable farming and forestry over many decades throughout the second half of the 20th century.

 She was a partner/owner of Balbirnie Home Farms and Balbirnie Dairy Farm.
 The Scourie estate was also owned by her.
-Balfour was interested in arctic-alpine vegetation and took part in many botanical expeditions including Greenland, Ellsemere Island, Spitzbergen, Franz Joseph Land, Novaya Zemlya, Severnaya Zemlya, and arctic Siberia to collect field data.
+Balfour was interested in arctic-alpine vegetation and took part in many botanical expeditions including Greenland, Ellesmere Island, Spitzbergen, Franz Joseph Land, Novaya Zemlya, Severnaya Zemlya, and arctic Siberia to collect field data.
 Her data has been used in collaboration with other professors on papers involving population dynamics and the impact of changing climate conditions.
 In 1984 she wrote A New Look at the Northern Ireland Countryside (1984) which listed many recommendations for restructuring legislation regarding nature conservation and countryside management.
 Many of her suggestions were taken into consideration and implemented.
 She was the Chair of Countryside Commission for Scotland from 1972 to 1982.
 During the years 1983–1985 she worked at Chieftain Industries.
 From 1999 to 2008, she was the Chair at Loch Duart, an independent salmon farm and the largest local employer.
 She helped publish The Rising Tide regarding women in traditionally male-dominated fields.